 OUR MISSION: TO REDUCE THE BURDEN OF CARDIOVASCULAR DISEASE

-The most important aim of the ESC Young Thrombosis Researchers Group is to facilitate international networking, thereby strengthening the opportunities for international collaboration.
+The most important aim of the Working Group on Thrombosis Young Researchers is to facilitate international networking, thereby strengthening the opportunities for international collaboration.
 The group is embedded in the ESC Working Group on Thrombosis and creates a strong organisational framework for young researchers interested in thrombosis.
 Another key aim is to provide member benefits, including grants, mentoring opportunities and international thrombosis meetings.